kolomiytsevs/gratitude-aptitude/README.md

 # Additional Config

 ### RESTful API
 The obvious solution to having the front end hosted on google's web store, was to develop a REST API which is hosted on an independent server.
 I will detail all the possible requests below.
+There are some routes which are not included in the repository.
+Specifically, the route for adding quotes to the database is not available on the server, and is instead hosted on my local machine.
+Please integrate this funcionality using the API documentation below.

 # Tech-Stack
 ## Back-End Dependencies (Production)